-West Wilts Alliance (WWA) is working with The Mead Academy Trust and Bath Spa University to provide a unique experience for School Direct trainees.
+West Wilts Alliance (WWA) is working with Bath Spa University to provide a unique experience for School Direct trainees.
 Based in an extremely beautiful and rural part of the country, the area is entrenched with history and idyllic villages.
 Trainees will thoroughly enjoy living and working in West Wiltshire.

 There is much West Wilts Alliance can offer a trainee teacher including: